Beyond Frosting » Recipes » Desserts » Pies » Chocolate Pie Recipe

 2. Next, slowly whisk in the milk, pressing the whisk into the bottom edges of the saucepan to break up any clumps.

-3. Continue whisking the pudding until it starts to thicken and lightly bubble, approximately 10-15 minutes.
+3. Continue whisking the custard until it starts to thicken and lightly bubble, approximately 10-15 minutes.
 The mixture will start to coat the outside of the pan as it thickens.
 Ensure it’s thicken before moving onto the next step.

 For the whipped cream: